The Shorkie Tzu is a mix of the Shih Tzu and the Yorkshire Terrier.

 The Shorkie Tzu’s Diet

 ShorkieTzus need to be fed a well-balanced, high-quality diet of dry kibble.
-It should be specifically formulated for small dogs that are active.
+It should be specifically formulated for active small dogs.

 Dry food is essential because ShorkieTzus are predisposed to oral health issues such as tooth decay, tooth loss, and gum disease.